connorhw/laptop4u/README.md

 # App: Laptop4U

 ## Summary:
     You want a laptop but don't know where to start looking?
 Use this applicaiton to start your search.
+This app takes into account, arguably the three most important aspects of a personal computer.
+Simple and straight to the point.

 ## Live App: https://connorhw.github.io/laptop4u/